User Roles

 `save_content`: This is the ability to save a query result to a dashboard or modify an existing dashboard.

-`schedule_content`: This is the ability to schedule a dashboard for delivery in Slack or email.
+`schedule_content`: This is the ability to schedule a dashboard, artifact, or Proactive Agent for delivery in Slack or email.

 `view_content`: This is the ability to view dashboards.